YangLiu93/Soccer_Match_Outcome_Prediction/README.md

-# Soccer_Match_Outcome_Prediction
+# Soccer_Match_Result_Prediction
 This project is to predict whether in-home team will win a match or not, using logistic regression, SVM, random forest,etc. in R

 The dependent variable is binary variable, describing whether in-home team wins the game or not.
-The draw outcome and lose outcome are classified into one category.
+The draw and lose outcome are classified into one category.
 We only care about the win outcome in this project.

 The independent variables I use are soccer team attributes, such as speed, defence, pass and dribble.